 Question: Is NCVLI a government agency?

-Answer: No. NCVLI is a not for profit corporation governed by a Board of Directors.
+Answer: No. NCVLI is a 501(c)(3) nonprofit organization governed by a Board of Directors.

 Question: NCVLI receives a great deal of funding from the federal government.
 Does that mean taxpayers are already paying for these services?

 Answer: No. The federal funding NCVLI receives is predominately through federal grants derived not from tax dollars but from fines, penalty assessments, and bond forfeitures of convicted federal criminal offenders.